Oil slips after U.S. rig count rises; Iran concerns cap downside

 Brent prices have gained nearly 6 percent this month, buoyed by expectations the United States will renew sanctions.

-U.S. President Donald Trump has until May 12 to decide whether to restore sanctions on Iran that were lifted after an agreement over its disputed nuclear programme.
+U.S. President Donald Trump has until May 12 to decide whether to restore sanctions on Iran that were lifted after an agreement over its disputed nuclear program.